 Prospects for limb salvage after tourniquet placement has become a crucial matter for thousands of soldiers and their surgeons in the Ukraine war.
-Near-peer fighting conditions, and lack of air superiority, can create extended evacuation times for casualties.
+Near-peer fighting conditions and lack of air superiority can create extended evacuation times for casualties.
 Drone threats to moving vehicles have become so pervasive that, in many areas, the last few miles up to the zero line area only traversable on foot.
 Beyond this zone, mud, bombing damage, UXOs, and the impossibility of road maintenance make vehicle evacuation slow and bumpy.
 Patients must often wait for nightfall to evacuate, and dawn-dusk day length at the height of summer on the Eastern Front is 17 hours.
 Today, almost two years into the war, high attrition rates amongst experienced frontline medics means loss of TCCC tourniquet conversion knowledge along the frontline.

 For medics and doctors in forward casualty collection and stabilization points, who are receiving tourniqueted patients after prolonged evacuations from a near-peer conflict area, assessing patient candidacy for tourniquet conversion (i.e. removal and replacement with a simple pressure dressing) or movement of tourniquet to a more distal location is a critical outcome-changing skill.
-Just as important as assessing limb salvageability is 1) readiness to manage acute complications such as acidosis and dysrhythmias, and 2) ensuring that timely transfer to higher-level care is available for potential mediu-term complications, such as compartment syndrome and acute renal failure.
+Just as important as assessing limb salvageability is 1) readiness to manage acute complications such as acidosis and dysrhythmias, and 2) ensuring that timely transfer to higher-level care is available for potential medium-term complications, such as compartment syndrome and acute renal failure.

 Current TCCC guidance assumes that limb salvage becomes highly unlikely 6 hours or more after tourniquet placement.
 However, this guidance is unavoidably based on the extremely limited data pool available to date.
 Limb salvage after tourniquet placement is a young and weak science, which stands to benefit greatly from case reporting and retrospective studies originating from the Ukrainian conflict.
 If we look only at the small pool of my personal experience as a paramedic in Ukraine, several case examples of physician-directed conversions of tourniquets in place for over 6 hours have been performed, or given post-conversion management, by either myself or my immediate colleagues.
 Clearly, amputating every limb that has been touniqueted for more than 6 hours would result in unnecessary negative life impacts for patients.